axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 HowTo: Limit search scope of Global Search
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, Global Search looks for data that match your input in these fields:

-   - Task fields: Id, name, and description.
-   - Case fields: Id, name, description, and any custom string field.

 As an administrator, you may want to limit fields which Global Search should be looking for.
-Portal provides two variables to help you:
+Portal provides three variables to help you:

    - ``Portal.SearchScope.ByCaseFields``: Defining the fields that the global search will use to find matching cases besides case Id (this can influence the performance of the search).